dcbuild3r/blockchain-development-guide/README.md

 There's also an `unchecked` keyword in Solidity which disables the overflow and underflow checks from the compiler which were introduced in Solidity 0.8.0 and before were part of the SafeMath library in OpenZeppelin libraries.
 The `unchecked` keyword is oftentimes used

 Writing Yul or inline assembly can obfuscate the functionality of your code by making it less readable for other contributors/auditors and it can potentially introduce new risks as the Solidity compiler oftentimes performs various optimizations and security checks.

+#### EVM deep dive

+Understanding the ins and outs of the EVM is crucial for building high

 ### Backend development